felixfuyihui/AISHELL-4/README.md

 # AISHELL-4

-The project is divided into five parts, named data_preparation, front_end, asr, sd, respectively.
-The goal is to simplify the training and evaluation procedure and make it easy and flexible for researchers to do experiments and verify neural network based methods.
+This project is associated with the currently released AIHSHELL-4 dataset for speech Enhancement, separation, recognition and speaker Diarization in Conference Scenario.
+The project, served as baseline, is divided into five parts, named data_preparation, front_end, asr, sd, respectively.
+The goal is to simplify the training and evaluation procedure and make it easy and flexible for researchers to carry out experiments and verify neural network based methods.

 ## Setup